jasonrundell/arcline/README.md

 - Node.js 18+ and npm
 - Supabase account
-- Twilio account with phone numbers
+- Twilio account with a phone number
+- ngrok (for local development)
 - Git

 ### Installation